Quasi-graphs, zero entropy and measures with discrete spectrum: Dynamics on dendrite maps

-\begin{cor} Let $X$ be a dendrite such that $End(X)$ is a closed set having finitely many accumulation points and let $f\colon X\to X$ be a continuous map with zero topological entropy.
+\begin{cor} Let $X$ be a dendrite such that $End(X)$ is a closed set with finitely many accumulation points and let $f\colon X\to X$ be a continuous map with zero topological entropy.
 Then the M\"obius function is linearly disjoint from the system $(X,f)$. \end{cor}

-\begin{rem} In Proposition~\ref{prop:dendrite-finite}, it is interesting to know that whether every orbit closure is uniquely ergodic, in other words, if $\omega_f(x)$ is at most countable, does there exist only one periodic orbit in $\omega_f(x)$? \end{rem}
+\begin{rem} In Theorem~\ref{thm:dendrite-finite2}, it would be interesting to know that whether every orbit closure is uniquely ergodic, in other words, if $\omega_f(x)$ is at most countable, does there exist only one periodic orbit in $\omega_f(x)$? \end{rem}